2023 Solar Incentives Guide for Swansea, MA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are meant to help mitigate the cost of installing solar panels on your home.
-Financial incentives like these are intended to encourage more people to switch to renewable energy.
-You may be eligible for various kinds of incentives, including discounts, cash back or monthly utility bill credits, depending on your situation.
-Some incentives come from your specific utility company, county or municipality, some from the Massachusetts government and others from the federal government.
-You might qualify for any of the following types of solar incentives:
+The term "solar incentives" covers a wide range of financial incentives designed to make installing and using solar panels more affordable.
+This is done to encourage people to switch to renewable energy.
+You may qualify for various kinds of incentives, including cash back, discounts or monthly utility bill credits, depending on your situation.
+Some incentives come from your specific utility company, county or municipality, some from the state of Massachusetts and others from the federal government.
+Some solar incentives you might qualify for are:

-- Net Metering: Net metering becomes relevant after your solar panels are up and running.
-If you have in place a net metering agreement with your Swansea utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some places, this is a dollar-for-dollar credit, while in others you might receive a refund equivalent to a percentage of the value.
+- Net Metering: Net metering factors in once your solar panels are up and running.
+If you have a net metering agreement with your Swansea utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
+In some locations, this is a dollar-for-dollar credit, while in other areas you might be refunded a percentage of the value.

-- Tax Exemptions: Your solar panels could qualify for both sales tax and property tax exemptions.
-Sales tax exemptions are applied at the time of purchase.
-Property tax exemptions allow you to ignore the value that solar panels add when calculating property taxes on your house.
+- Tax Exemptions: Your solar panels could qualify for exemptions on both sales and property tax.
+Sales tax exemptions are effective at the time of purchase.
+Property tax exemptions let you ignore the added value of the solar panels when you are calculating property taxes on your house.

 Federal Solar Incentives

 In August 2022, the Inflation Reduction Act expanded and extended the ITC, now titled the Clean Energy Credit.
-The Clean Energy Credit re-raises the credit up to 30% for solar systems installed between 2022 and 2032.
-After 2032, the credit percentage will be reduced slightly each year until the program expires in 2035.
-Starting in 2023, it will also be easier to qualify for credits for energy storage systems under this new program.
+The Clean Energy Credit bolsters the current credit, increasing it up to 30% for solar installations undertaken between January 1, 2022 and December 31, 2032.
+At this point, the credit percentage will see a slight decrease annually until the program expires in 2035.
+Beginning in 2023, it will also be easier to obtain credits for energy storage systems under this new program.

 State & Local Solar Incentives

-Some solar incentives are often also provided by state and local governments.
-As with federal incentives, these may include tax credits, rebates and more.
-Certain incentives are ongoing, while others are only available for a limited time.
-Solar incentives might be offered by your county or municipality, or by the Massachusetts government.
+Some solar incentives may be provided at the state and local level.
+Similar to federal incentives, these can include tax credits, rebates and more.
+These incentives may be provided by your county or municipality, or by the Massachusetts government.
+Certain incentives are available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in Swansea